Scotland travel update | New Multi-day tours for Scotland!

 Attractions Attractions Attractions Attractions

 Enjoy another full day at your leisure in the mesmerizing surroundings of Skye.
 The island is perfect for those who love hiking as there are great areas and mountains all over, including to the mystical Fairy Pools and taking in the beauty of the Cuillin Mountains.
 You could also take part in a sailing tour to get a different perspective.
-For the single malt enthusiasts, or for those who want to taste the true flavour of Scotland, visit the Talisker Distillery to sample some genuine Scotch whisky.
+For the whisky enthusiasts, or for those who want to taste the true flavor of Scotland, visit the Talisker Distillery to sample some genuine single malt Scotch whisky.

 Spend another night on the Isle of Skye or nearby.